Highzest/my-sort-illustration/README.md

 # My sort illustration

-Personal project for mastering sorting algorithms.
+Personal project for mastering important sorting algorithms.
 A command line application that demonstrates various sorting algorithms by allowing the user to guess the next step of the algorithm.